UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_10.md

 The `ColumnTransformer` syntax is somewhat similar to that of `Pipeline` in that you pass in a list of tuples.

-But This time, each tuple has 3 values instead of 2: (name of the step, transformer object, list of columns)
+But, this time, each tuple has 3 values instead of 2: (name of the step, transformer object, list of columns)

 A big advantage here is that we build all our transformations together